BabylonJS/OldDocumentationSite/content/How_To/environment/Physically_Based_Rendering_Master.md

 Shadows are fully equivalent to the Standard material.
 All the documentation can be found here: [Shadows](/babylon101/shadows);

 ## Notes
-You can find below a few notes comments which would be helpful during the creation of your scene.
+You can find below a few notes which could be helpful during the creation of your scenes.

 ### Environment Irradiance
 A big part of the lighting in PBR is assured by the environment texture.
-This provides two kind of illumination, **radiance which could be considered alike reflection** and **irrandiance which could be thought as the diffuse component of the Image Based Lighting**.
+This provides two kinds of light contributions, **radiance which could be considered alike reflection** and **irrandiance which could be thought as the diffuse component of the Image Based Lighting**.

 In case you are creating a model **rough** and **not metallic** (in metallic workflow) or **not specular** (in specular glossiness mode), most of the illumination will be provided by both the analyctical lights and the environment texture.